rspamd/rspamd.com/doc/quickstart.md

 ## Using Rspamd in large email systems

-Rspamd has been designed to be used in large scale email systems.
-It supports various features to simplify processing emails for thousands or millions of users.
-However, the default settings are quite conservative to provide a suitable experience for small grade systems.
+Rspamd was designed for use in large-scale email systems and offers various features to facilitate the processing of emails for thousands or millions of users.
+However, the default settings are conservative, making Rspamd suitable for smaller systems as well.

-First of all, you are strongly advised to get the official Rspamd packages from `rspamd.com` site if you use Debian derived Linux.
-They are heavily optimized in terms of performance and features.
-For users of other platforms, it is advised to ask Rspamd support (mailto://support@rspamd.com) about your specific demands.
-Maybe there are optimized packages for your specific platform that is not automatically built yet.
+We recommend obtaining the official Rspamd packages from the https://www.rspamd.com website if you are using a Debian-based Linux distribution.
+These packages are optimized for performance and feature sets.
+For users on other platforms, we advise contacting Rspamd support (mailto://support@rspamd.com) with your specific needs.
+There may be optimized packages available for your platform that have not yet been built.

-Secondly, you need to setup Redis.
-Normally, you need two types of Redis instances:
+In addition to obtaining optimized Rspamd packages, you should also set up Redis.
+Typically, you will need two types of Redis instances:

-* Master-slave replicated instances for `persistent` data: statistics, fuzzy hashes, neural networks.
-These instances are mostly read-only so you can split your load over read-only slaves.
+* Master-slave replicated instances for **persistent** data: statistics, fuzzy hashes, neural networks.
+These instances are mostly read-only, so you can distribute the load among read-only slaves.
-* Non-replicated but (probably) sharded instances for `volatile` data: greylisting, replies, IP reputation, and other temporary stuff.
-These instances are not required to be persistent and they could be scaled by sharding that is automatically performed by Rspamd if you specify multiple servers.
-These instances have mixed read-write payload.
+* Non-replicated but (possibly) sharded instances for **volatile** data: greylisting, replies, IP reputation, and other temporary data.
+These instances do not need to be persistent and can be scaled through sharding, which Rspamd will automatically perform if you specify multiple servers.
+These instances have a mixed read-write workload.

+If you require more advanced clustering options than Redis Sentinel offers, we recommend considering the [KeyDB](https://docs.keydb.dev/) project.
+KeyDB is a drop-in replacement for Redis that supports multi-master replication mode, while still being fully compatible with Redis (and Rspamd).

 You might also want to enable the following modules: